 A - WiFi, or Wireless Fidelity, is a wireless technology of small antennas that uses specific frequencies or signals that are received by laptop computers, tablets and smart phones equipped with WiFi technology.
 A WiFi service area is commonly called a “hot spot”.

 Q - What is the name of the service?

 A - The name of Broward County’s free access to WiFi is “BC Public.”
 If you're closer to the Main Library downtown, you may notice that the name is MN-BCL-NET.

 Q - Where is the service located?

 A - There are multiple hotspots in downtown Ft.
-Lauderdale.
+Lauderdale and in County buildings in the Broward Municipal Services District.
 The service areas include inside the Governmental Center, 115 S. Andrews Ave., Fort Lauderdale.
-The signal will be strongest inside ccommon areas such as the County Commission Chamber on the 4th floor, 3rd floor cafeteria and the 1st floor lobby.
-Additional service areas are available outdoors in Stranahan Park adjacent to the Main Library Branch, on SW Second Street from the Broward County Governmental Center through the Old Himmarshee area and the BCC/FAU campus on Las Olas Boulevard starting at Andrews Avenue and continuing east to approximately Southeast 10th Avenue.
+The signal will be strongest inside common areas such as the County Commission Chambers on the 4th floor, 3rd floor cafeteria and the 1st floor lobby.
+Additional service areas are available outdoors in Stranahan Park adjacent to the Main Library Branch, on SW Second Street from the Broward County Governmental Center through the Old Himmarshee area and the BCC/FAU campus on Las Olas Boulevard starting at Andrews Avenue and continuing east to approximately SE 10th Avenue.
 The Library offers free Wi-Fi at all of its locations.